hannandarryl/hannandarryl.github.io/_pages/about.md

   - /about.html
 ---

 I'm a sixth year PhD candidate and NSF GRFP Fellow at Drexel University where I'm a member of the SPARSE lab supervised by Dr. Edward Kim.
 My primary research interest is in neuromorphic computing, biologically-inspired learning approaches, and language-vision tasks.
 I recieved my Master's degree from UNC as a member of the [MURGe-Lab](https://murgelab.cs.unc.edu).
-My full CV is available [here](../files/CV.pdf).

-<p style="text-align: center;">Centered text</p>
+<p style="text-align: center;"><a href="../files/CV.pdf">FULL CV</a></p>

 News
 ======